Tumu Te Aho Auaha

-Josh operates in the intersections between futures studies, equity design, and learning.
-He is an encouraging agitator who believes strongly in the power of co-constructing preferred futures and is a relentless advocate for empowering and enabling all individuals; learning, creating, and doing in ways that connect with their unique identities.
+Josh operates in the intersections between futures thinking, equity design and learning.
+He is an encouraging agitator who believes strongly in the power of co-constructing preferred futures and is a relentless advocate for empowering and enabling all individuals; learning, creating and doing in ways that connect with their unique identities.

-His core mission is to push the boundaries of possibility, disrupt inequities and broken systems, and work collaboratively to realise equitable, inclusive, resilient futures.
+His core mission is to push the boundaries of possibility, disrupt inequities and broken systems and work collaboratively to realise equitable, inclusive and resilient futures through learning.

 - Providing equity centred and future focused thought leadership